-Netflix’s documentary series ‘American Murder: Laci Peterson’ chronicles the Modesto Police Department’s investigation into the disappearance and subsequent murder of Laci Peterson through the recollections of Jon Buehler and his partner Al Brocchini, the lead detectives in the case.
-Buehler was part of the investigation from start to end, playing a vital role in assisting the prime witness — Scott’s girlfriend, Amber Frey.
-As a dedicated police officer, he tried his best to efficiently investigate a case of nationwide notoriety that emotionally affected thousands, which undoubtedly highlights his legacy!
+Netflix’s ‘American Murder: Laci Peterson’ and A&E’s ‘Scott Peterson: The New Evidence’ explore the Modesto Police Department’s investigation into the disappearance and murder of Laci Peterson.
+They even give us an insight into the recollections of Jon Buehler and his partner, Al Brocchini, the lead detectives in the matter from the very first day.
+Jon, in particular, played a vital role in assisting the prime witness — Scott’s girlfriend, Amber Frey.
+As a dedicated police officer, he worked diligently to investigate the controversial, high-profile case of nationwide notoriety that emotionally affected thousands, thereby undoubtedly highlighting his legacy!

 Jon Buehler Helped Bring the Truth Behind Laci Peterson’s Murder to Light

-Jon Buehler joined the Modesto Police Department in 1978 as a line officer.
-For more than eleven years, he handled various types of patrol calls and several preliminary investigations.
-His experience as a motorcycle officer in traffic enforcement includes investigations into over 1400 collisions.
-The cop was promoted to detective in December 1989.
+Jon Buehler reportedly joined the Modesto Police Department in 1978 as a line officer.
+For more than eleven years, he handled various types of patrol calls and managed preliminary investigations.
+He even served as a motorcycle officer in traffic enforcement, where he investigated over 1,400 collisions.
+He was eventually promoted to detective in December 1989.
 He was part of the task force formed to investigate the murders of Carole Evon Sund and Silvina Pelosso, two victims of Cary Stayner, who is also known as the Yosemite Park Killer.
 When Laci Peterson went missing on December 24, 2002, Buehler joined Al Brocchini to investigate the disappearance.

-Soon after the Modesto PD was informed about Laci’s disappearance, Buehler arrived at her house and met her husband, Scott Peterson.
-The detective was puzzled by the behavior of the victim’s partner as the latter didn’t “fire tons of questions” at the officers, which the former found unusual.
+Soon after the Modesto Police Department was informed about Laci’s disappearance, Buehler arrived at her house and met her husband, Scott Peterson.
+The detective was puzzled by his behavior because he didn’t seem too distressed or “fire tons of questions” at the officers, which they found unusual.
 “I suspected Scott when I first met him.
 Didn’t mean he did it, but I was a little bit thrown off by his calm, cool demeanor and his lack of questioning… he wasn’t, ‘Will you call me back?
 Can I have one of your cards?
 What are you guys doing now?’”
-Buehler told ABC News.
+Buehler once told ABC News.

-“We told Scott.
+When Laci’s decomposed remains and her unborn son Conner’s fetus were discovered in April 2003, 4 months after the 8-month pregnant woman was last seen alive, Buehler was one of the officers who broke the news to Scott.“We told Scott.
 [There was] very little reaction on Scott’s part.
-In my view, because he was the one who killed Laci, there’s no reason for him to have a lot of emotion because he knew what the results were gonna be,” Buehler said while appearing on A&E’s docuseries ‘The Murder of Laci Peterson.’
+In my view, because he was the one who killed Laci, there’s no reason for him to have a lot of emotion because he knew what the results were gonna be,” he said while appearing on A&E’s docuseries ‘The Murder of Laci Peterson.’
 The detective was also involved in Scott’s arrest in San Diego.
-The officer testified against Scott during his murder trial, which was concluded with a guilty verdict.
+Then, he testified against Scott during his 2004 murder trial, which concluded with a guilty verdict.

 Jon Buehler Retired as a Sergeant in 2010

-After Scott Peterson’s trial, Jon Buehler served as a Modesto PD detective until May 2006.
-Upon sixteen years as a detective, which included twelve years investigating homicides and specializing in whodunnit cases, the cop was promoted to the position of sergeant.
-He was the direct supervisor of ten officers, and his duties included supervising the P.M. patrol shift in the operations division and serving as a commander during staffing.
+After Scott Peterson’s trial, Jon Buehler served as a Modesto Police Department detective until May 2006.
+After 16 years of service in the same position, including 12 years in the homicide unit while specializing in whodunit cases, he was promoted to the rank of Sergeant.
+He was the direct supervisor of 10 officers, and his duties included handling the P.M. patrol shift in the operations division and serving as a commander during staffing.
 Between 2008 and 2009, he attended the Union Institute & University to garner a Bachelor of Science degree in Criminal Justice Management.
-Buehler’s nearly 32 years of service as a cop came to an end in July 2010 when he retired as a sergeant from the Modesto PD.
+Buehler’s nearly 32 years of service as a cop came to an end in July 2010 when he retired from the force for good as a Sergeant from the Modesto PD.

 Jon Buehler Continues to Believe Scott Killed Laci